StuntsPT/Structure_threader/README.md

 ##Requirements
 Python3.
 Only uses modules from the standard library.
-Requires matplotlib to draw the plots.
+Requires matplotlib to draw the plots and numpy to run "fastChooseK.py".

 It *might* also work with python2, however, this is not as tested as the python3 version (actually its hardly tested at all).